 - Automation-driven boom

-Automation drives a new economic boom led by new creative and knowledge-based sectors
+Automation drives an economic boom led by creative and knowledge-based sectors

-The alternative scenarios developed were then shared with a multi-disciplinary group of experts with extensive industry knowledge to be vetted to ensure the concepts are grounded in sound logic.
-The project did not commence to the fifth step, resiliency analysis, as the long-range plans had not been developed enough to test the resilience.
-Metro Vancouver and TransLink are still in the process of creating actions and policy responses, and the fifth step is expected to take place afterwards.
+The alternative scenarios developed were then shared with a multi-disciplinary group of experts with extensive industry knowledge to be vetted to ensure the concepts were grounded in sound logic.
+This project has led to a follow-up piece of work focused on resilience analysis and evaluation for the two agencies, which will further assist the agencies in finalizing actions and strategies for the plan updates. .

-For this project the focus was placed on comparing the scenarios to the present day and establishing key changes in terms of key indicators such as population, unemployment, travel demand, income equality and flood risk.
+The focus of this project was placed on comparing the future scenarios to the present day and establishing changes in terms of key indicators such as population, unemployment, travel demand, income equality and environmental risk.
 Metro Vancouver and TransLink are now better positioned to shape a more resilient vision for growth and transportation in the region and to update the Regional Growth Strategy and Regional Transportation Strategy.
-Using the scenarios developed, the agencies can inform future transportation and land-use projects, policies and programs and evaluate existing resilience plans and implement a new robust set of actions for the future.
+Using the scenarios developed, the agencies can inform future transportation and land-use projects, policies and programs.